Back and neck pain can range from minor annoyance to so debilitating everything else in life becomes a secondary concern.

-Nebraska Medicine’s Spine Center offers the latest advances in a variety of treatment options including pain management, rehabilitation and innovative, state-of-the-art surgery to correct or alleviate many of these problems and allow individuals to live a productive and active lifestyles.
+Nebraska Medicine’s Comprehensive Spine Program offers the latest advances in a variety of treatment options including pain management, rehabilitation and innovative, state-of-the-art surgery to correct or alleviate many of these problems and allow individuals to live a productive and active lifestyles.

 Our Surgeons Treat a Wide Variety of Spine Issues

 The physicians at the Comprehensive Spine Program provide comprehensive care for the treatment of acute and chronic conditions of the spine including congenital spine problems, degenerative and traumatic conditions of the cervical, thoracic and lumbar spine.
 Some of the conditions treated include:

 - Disc herniations